 They took on any potential reasons their audience would hesitate to purchase and countered them with solutions.
 This way their consumers would have a harder time not converting.

-The takeaway: Counter your consumer's potential resistance to buy directly from you with a solution they can't turn down.
+The takeaway: Counter your consumer's potential resistance from taking the action that you want them to take with a offer they can't turn down.